OscarArroyoVega/RUST-train-serve-boilerplate/README.md

 ### Deployment in AWS
-For deploying the service to an EC2 instance is recommended to compress the local docker image into a .tar file instead of cloning the repository and building it again inside the instance.
+For deploying the inference service to an EC2 instance (or any other that supports multiple containers) is recommended to compress the local docker image into a .tar file instead of cloning the repository and building it again inside the instance.
 This is to avoid cloning again the XGBoost package (slow approach).
 Access to the API service is configured to be just accessible from the frontend application.
 The API service restarts automatically.
-The frontend runs with nohup (will survive disconnect)
+The frontend runs also in docker.